EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/README.md

 Changelog
 ===========

+### 1.4.1 - August 20th, 2015
+* Altered the export function to only use the filters alongside the main WordPress export function (export.php - Tools > Export > Prodiucts)
+* Altered the plugin file name

 ### 1.4 - July 29th, 2015
 * Enhancement: Added the 'Easy Custom WooCommerce Product Tabs' data to the standard WooCommerce export file, so custom tab data can be transferred between sites smoothly.